vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 In my first post, I outlined the following roadmap for the client:

-* Client Skeleton
 * Structure, Makefile, etc.
 * SDL initialization (Window, Renderer, etc)
 * Error handling
 * Primary SDL loop structure (init, user input, update, render)
 * JSON support
 * Network thread
 * Send & recv data interacting with SDL

 I'm happy to report that I've accomplished all of this and then some!
 Currently the client is ~500 lines of C code.
 Here's what the current client repo looks like from a file standpoint: